nodejs/node/doc/contributing/reconizing-contributors.md

 Before any work proceeds on an approved nomination the individual(s) or team will be contacted to confirm they want to participate.
-Social content and or spotlight blog post will only be published after the team or individual(s) have confirmed they are happy with the contenxt.
+Social content and or spotlight blog post will only be published after the team or individual(s) have confirmed they are happy with the content.